Ratchawong Pier

-Description
+History

 Ratchawong Pier located at the end of Ratchawong Road in the area of Chinatown close to historic and shopping districts, Sampheng and Song Wat Road.
 The pier was the port where goods were embarking to the cargo ships anchored middle the Chao Phraya River.
 These ships were the main means of transport, both passengers and cargoes, links Bangkok to Chonburi, Chanthaburi, Prachuap Khiri Khan, Chumphon, and Ban Don (Surat Thani).

-At its heyday there was direct tram route to the pier, and around 11.00 p.m. or midnight during the Chinese New Year, it was also a pier that supports many passengers to take ferry to pay homage Sampokong, a large Buddha of Wat Kanlayanamit in Thonburi side.
+At its heyday, there was a direct tram route to the pier.
+Around 11:00 p.m. or midnight during Chinese New Year, the pier also supported large crowds of passengers taking ferries to pay homage to Sampokong, the large Buddha statue at Wat Kanlayanamit on the Thonburi side.

-Presently, the pier is one of the main ports for passenger ferries crossing Chao Phraya River to Tha Din Daeng, the another Bangkok's Chinatown.
-The ferry or passenger ship business is owned by the private company.
+Presently, the pier is one of the main ports for passenger ferries crossing Chao Phraya River to Tha Din Daeng, another Bangkok's Chinatown.
+The private company owns the ferry or passenger ship business.